QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/utils/injection.md

 <div class="row row-cols-lg-2"><div>

-Shared Object Hijacking or Linker Hijacking is a technique in which we load a malicious `.so` file when executing a binary such as `ls` in a misconfigured environment.
+Shared Object Hijacking or Linker Hijacking is a technique in which we load a malicious `.so` file when executing a potentially misconfigured binary such as `ls` in a potentially misconfigured environment.

-For instance, we may have write access to a folder such as `/lib` or `/usr/lib` which are used by default when linking an executable.
-It's also possible that `/etc/ld.so.conf` was misconfigured.
+A environment is misconfigured when we have write access to a folder defined in `/etc/ld.so.conf`.
+Such folders are checked in order when looking for a `.so`.
+It includes standard folders such as `/lib` or `/usr/lib` and may include non-standard writable paths.

-If we found a suspicious binary, we can examine it:
+If we find a suspicious binary, we can examine it:

 ```ps
 $ ldd <binary>
 $ readelf -d <binary>
 ```

+If the binary has the `RUNPATH` folder set and it points to a file/folder we can write to, then we can load our `.so`.
 </div><div>

-If the binary has the `RUNPATH` folder set, then, if we can write `.so` to this folder, we can compromise it.

-To write a static binary, [refer to LD_PRELOAD](../topics/sudo.md#ld_preload).
+To write a static binary (`.so`), [refer to rootbash#static binary](../utils/rootbash.md#root-bash-static-library) section.

-Misconfigured Python installations may also be vulnerable if we are able to write python script in the module path.
+Misconfigured Python installations may also be vulnerable if we are able to write python scripts in the module path.

 ```shell!
 $ python3 -c 'import sys; print("\n".join(sys.path))'
 ```

-Then, check every imported package using `pip3 show <package>`.
+Check every imported package using `pip3 show <package>`.
 If the package is imported from a location that is below a folder in which you can write to, then you can inject your own code.
 </div></div>

 <hr class="sep-both">